rungrape/Half-WPA-converter/README.md

 # 1.Summary.
-Converter, which is adapted for transforming half-wpa handshakes from .cap .hccap/.hccapx format
+Converter, which is adapted for transforming half-wpa handshakes from .cap to .hccap/.hccapx format.
+You just need to listen for WPA2 probes from any client within range, and then throw up an Access Point with some SSID.
+Though the authentication will fail, there is enough information in the failed handshake to run bruteforce attack with hashcat.

 # 2.Installation and usage.
 Install python interpreter of version 3.6 from one of the following links: